Eunice Olumide: Acting career

 Olumide produced and directed a show Metamorph through Open Art Surgery at the Traverse Theatre and founded the brief existence of The Official Youth on the Fringe at the Edinburgh Festival Fringe, and starred in The Chicken Trial at the Pleasance courtyard.
 In 2017, she produced and directed A Work in Progress live at The Stand Comedy club.
 Stephen K Amos, Katheryn Ryan, Trevor Noah and Dane Baptiste also appeared.

+Olumide made online comedy shorts titled "Afrish" for the BBC off the back of her Fringe show, "Afropoliticool," with Verona Rose and Ricardo P Lloyd as supporting leads.